 In January 2015, Lisa moved to California and mentioned on Twitter that her former husband, Lee Varon, and a friend would remain on board to run The Squared Circle in her absence.

-In March 2015, the restaurant was put up for sale.
-A week later, a gunman entered the restaurant, and Lee Varon was able to incapacitate the man until the police arrived.
-Days after this incident, Lisa Marie Varon announced her intention to close the establishment and that she would no longer support the business or encourage fellow wrestlers to make promotional appearances there.
+Days after this incident, Lisa Marie Varon announced her intention to close the establishment and would no longer support the business or encourage fellow wrestlers to make promotional appearances there.

-On April 10, 2017, the restaurant closed for good, just two years after the gunman incident.
-That said, Lisa Marie Varon left the door open on social media for a comeback at a new location in the future.
+The restaurant closed for good on April 10, 2017, just two years after the gunman incident.
+That said, Lisa Marie Varon left the door on social media for a future comeback at a new location.

 - Mildred Burke | Embarrassing Men & Blazing Trails for Women in Wrestling